SharleneChewStorehub/SHackathon/PRD.md

 * **v1.2:** Incorporated CTO feedback: Refined AI/ML roadmap to a heuristics-first approach, added the data pipeline as a formal dependency, and specified a phased microservice rollout.
 * **v1.3:** Added "Development Workflow & Tooling Guidelines" section to specify the role of Cursor in version control, guidance, and progress logging.
 * **v1.4:** Updated to reflect actual implementation: Changed persona from Priya to Alia (Mama Kopitiam), confirmed vanilla JavaScript approach, and added StoreHub branding requirements.
+* **v1.5:** Major refinement of the user workflow based on brainstorming.
+Overhauled FR-3 to specify a dual-option CSV download ("Actionable List" & "Insight Summary") and FR-6 to redefine "Growth History" as a "CEO Report Card" showing "Potential vs. Actual" results.

 ---